-An Artix plug-in is just a special case of an ORB plug-in.
+An Artix plug-in is a well-defined component that can be independently loaded into an application.
 Artix defines a platform-independent framework for loading plug-ins dynamically, based on the dynamic linking capabilities of modern operating systems (that is, using shared libraries or DLLs).